wguanicedew/iam/doc/admin-guide/packages.md

 ## Deployment with precompiled packages

-Since IAM 1.0.0, precompiled packages are available to install IAM Login service.
+Starting with version 1.0.0, we provided precompiled packages for the IAM Login Service for the following platforms:

-Supported platforms:
  - CentOS 7
  - Ubuntu 16.04

-Packages and repo files are hosted on https://repo.cloud.cnaf.infn.it/repository/indigo-iam public repository.
+Packages and repo files are hosted on https://repo.cloud.cnaf.infn.it/repository/indigo-iam/index.html public repository.

 #### Add Indigo repository